BuruReZ/CustomView/README.md

 Some information about selectors:
 width: take width and is divided by 3 to resize the three EditText or TextView in three equal part
 color: color text for three EditText or TextView
+height: take more space for the height of each EditView or TextView
+text_size: use the unit sp to resize the text size of EditView or TextView text.

 One time it is set in xml you can retrieve in usual manner by